abressiddique/JavaScript-Theory/README.md

 Promise: An object that is used as a placeholder for the future result of an asynchronous operation.
 It is a container for a future value.

+TDZ: Temporal Dead Zone is the period of time during which the let and const declarations cannot be accessed.
+Temporal Dead Zone starts when the code execution enters the block which contains the let or const declaration and continues until the declaration has executed.